jae608/ThroughLineLP/README.md

   - The iteration will end when either the time limit expires or no excess area was removed compared to the previous iteration
   - this file reads in the table information from mosek_LP.csv and outputs an updated mosek_LP.csv, as well as for line_tab.csv
   - There are 3 adjustable parameters:
-      i) epislon (306)- this is the minimum amount of intersect between rectanlges from the same column.
+      - epislon (306)- this is the minimum amount of intersect between rectanlges from the same column.
 An epsilon of 0 means the rectanlges will at a minimum touch 'corner-to-corner'.
-It is recommended to keep this parameter at 0 ii) time_limit (307)- the maximum amount, in seconds, for which the ErrorHeuristic will run iii) top_to_bottom (308)- if true, the heuristic will be aplied in raster order.
+It is recommended to keep this parameter at 0
+      - time_limit (307)- the maximum amount, in seconds, for which the ErrorHeuristic will run
+      - top_to_bottom (308)- if true, the heuristic will be aplied in raster order.
 If false, it will be applied in reverse raster order

 ErrorHeuristic.py
   - this file performs one iteration of the hill climbing heuristic.